19hours/sg-statutes/Acts/Securities and Futures Act.md

 322\.—(1) The Authority may, where it thinks it necessary or expedient in the interest of the public or section of the public or for the protection of investors and in such form or manner as it thinks fit, publish —

-(a) any information relating to an approved holding company, a securities exchange, a futures exchange, a recognised market operator, an exempt market operator, a person operating an exempt market, a designated clearing house, a person operating a clearing facility, a holder of a capital markets services licence, an exempt person, a representative, or an approved trustee for a collective investment scheme as defined in section 289; or
+(a) any information relating to an approved exchange, a recognised market operator, an exempt market operator, a person operating a clearing facility, a designated clearing house, an approved holding company, a holder of a capital markets services licence, an exempt person, a representative, or an approved trustee for a collective investment scheme as defined in section 289; or

 (b) any other information which the Authority has acquired in the exercise of its functions or the performance of its duties under this Act.

 [1/2005]

+[2/2009 wef 01/10/2012]

 (2) Without prejudice to the generality of subsection (1), the Authority may publish information relating to —